unexist/blog/_drafts/logging-vs-tracing.md

 **<2>** Add a logging event to the current span \
 **<3>** Set status code of the current span

+## Example time

+As I've mentioned earlier, I've prepared a really convoluted example for this post, so let my try to explain what this is about.

-## Tell a Domainstory
+### Tell a Domainstory

-In this post I want to demonstrate the difference between [logging][] and [tracing][], so we are going to use a totally contrived example with needless complexity, just to prove my point.
 I hadn't had time to start with a post about [Domain Storytelling][], but I think this format is well-suited to give you an overview about what is supposed to happen:

 ![image](/assets/images/20220115-overview.png)